datalakehouse/docs/docs/products/grafana/get-started.rst

 Step 2: Log in to Grafana
 --------------------------

-You can log in easily to your DLH for Grafana service from the console.
+You can log in easily to your datalakehouse for Grafana service from the console.
 See :doc:`how to log in <howto/log-in>`.

 ..
-Add the following (Step 4: Display default dashboards in DLH for Grafana)
+Add the following (Step 4: Display default dashboards in datalakehouse for Grafana)